europeana/rd-img-superresolution/README.md

 # Image Superresolution

-## Deployment as an API
+## Deployment

 Create a `superresolution_data` folder in the parent directory of this repository with two folders, `inputs` and `outputs`.
 Place the images to enhance in `inputs`.

-Clone the repository
+Clone this repository and go to the directory `model-api`.

 `cd model-api`